Adaptive Height Optimisation for Cellular-Connected UAVs using Reinforcement Learning: Introduction

 \section{Introduction}

-\acp{uav} can leverage 5G connectivity to perform security surveillance, search and rescue operations, building inspections (roofs, chimneys, siding), agricultural surveys, mapping, delivery of goods, live streaming of shows and events, etc. However, it is still unclear how to provide reliable connectivity to \ac{uav}s, as they present a paradigm shift when compared to the usual smartphones.
-Release 14 of 3GPP \cite{release14} states that a UAV needs to maintain continuous connectivity with the mobile network while flying with speeds up to 300km/h.
+\acp{uav} can leverage 5G connectivity to perform different applications, such as security surveillance, search and rescue operations, and building inspections.
+However, providing reliable connectivity to such \acp{uav} is still an open problem, as they present a paradigm shift when compared to their ground counterparts such as smartphones.
+According to the specifications (release 14 of \ac{3GPP} \cite{release14}), a \ac{uav} needs to maintain continuous connectivity with the mobile network at speeds up to 300km/h.

-Previous work, e.g., \cite{rami1, rami2}, investigates the feasibility of the use of current network infrastructure to deliver wireless connectivity for UAVs.
-These studies conclude that currently deployed networks would need to adapt some of their design configurations, such as increasing \ac{bs} height \cite{reshape} or changing the tilt of the antennas \cite{network-adapt}, in order to enable connectivity to UAVs.
-Redesigning the terrestrial network infrastructure may be unfeasible, and an adaptable solution on the UAV side may be necessary to accelerate UAV integration into the network.
+Previous work, such as \cite{rami1, rami2}, investigates the feasibility of using existing network infrastructure to provide reliable wireless connectivity for \acp{uav}.
+These studies conclude that currently deployed networks would need to adapt some of their design configurations, such as increasing \ac{bs} heights \cite{reshape} or changing the tilt of the antennas \cite{network-adapt} so as to enable connectivity for \acp{uav}.
+Redesigning the terrestrial network infrastructure may be unfeasible, and an adaptable solution on the \ac{uav} side may be necessary to accelerate the \ac{uav} integration into the network.

-Qualcomm has carried out several experiments investigating the feasibility of providing a connection to \acp{uav} through the side lobes of \ac{bs} antennas that have the main lobe directed towards street level, where \ac{gue} typically operates.
-Preliminary results show that the coverage is adequate for \acp{uav} flying up to 120 m above ground \cite{qualcom}.
-However, at higher heights the increased line-of-sight (LoS) to different \acp{bs} generates high levels of interference at the \acp{uav}.
-The work of \cite{reshape} states that, depending on the \ac{bs} density and height, there is an optimal height at which the \ac{uav} should fly to maintain reliable communication.
-In \cite{rami3} authors show that the vertical movements of the UAV affect their coverage probability.
-A UAV can fly over different environments where the local BS density can change, which will force it to change its height to optimise its wireless link to the network, with respect to the local environmental conditions.
+Due to the height at which \acp{uav} fly, there are often no obstacles and therefore no blockage between the \acp{uav} and their serving \ac{bs}.
+However, at high altitudes, the increased probability of \ac{los} to ground \acp{bs} results in high levels of interference at the \acp{uav}.
+The work in \cite{reshape} states that the optimal height at which the \ac{uav} can fly to maintain reliable communication depends on the \ac{bs} density and height.
+Similarly, the authors in \cite{rami3} show that the vertical movements of the \ac{uav} affect their coverage probability.

-To date, no other work addresses adaptive height optimization in scenarios where \acp{uav} act as users of the mobile network.
-Adaptive height optimization has only been discussed in the scenario where \acp{uav} act as \acp{bs}, supplementing the coverage of the mobile network.
-In this paper, we use \ac{rl} to dynamically optimize the UAV height once it moves in environments with different BS and building densities. \ac{rl} has been shown to be well-suited to related problems where one does not have the complete information about the environment, such as horizontal trajectory planning for \acp{uav} as users \cite{rival} and 3D positioning of \acp{uav} as \acp{bs} \cite{3d-3}.